 - Pillow filling is spot clean only

-- Large and in charge – consider your bed size
+- Large and in charge – consider the bed size

 - A little expensive – around $80 depending on the retailer